Daniel-Frederick/config-files/README.md

 Go to Kitty Documentation: https://sw.kovidgoyal.net/kitty/

-1\. ctrl+shift F2   to open kitty config file
+1. ctrl+shift+F2   to open kitty config file

-- File path: ~/.config/kitty/kitty.conf
+- File path: `~/.config/kitty/kitty.conf`
 - If you don't have one create one

-2\. copy and paste the provided kitty.conf file into your new kitty.conf file
+2. copy and paste the provided kitty.conf file into your new kitty.conf file

-- Reload config file shortcut: ctrl+shift F5
+- Reload config file shortcut: ctrl+shift+F5

 To modify anything in the terminal, refer to the documentation